-We have simultaneously witnessed a marked increase in consumption of processed and packaged foods.
+We have simultaneously witnessed a marked increase in the consumption of processed and packaged foods.
 Neighborhoods that once had a fishmonger, farm stand, butcher, and baker are now bereft.
 Supermarkets carrying packaged foods of questionable provenance have replaced these small businesses, and in many communities, locally raised food is unheard of.

 Genetically modified foods have taken center stage in big agriculture, hormone-laden meats and fruits and vegetables saturated with pesticides have invaded our market shelves.
 Chemicals and sugar are lurking in foods that traditionally contain neither.
 What on earth are we to do?

 Once we recognize that our health (and that of our families) is compromised every time we open a microwaveable meal, a cake mix, or a processed packaged food, it’s time to learn what the alternatives are.